Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Debug Mode must be disabled when application is set to Production

 - Removal of any unused ports if any
-  - Currently we are using port 8080 (web servers )
+  - Currently we are using port 8080 for the web application when hosted on Google Cloud Platform Cloud Run via gunicorn as specificied by Google Cloud Platform Cloud Run documentation
-  - To communicate with users we use port 443 which is HTTPS only
+  - The hosted server will listen on port 80 and port 443 for HTTP and HTTPS respectively

 - List of Files/Folders that must be disabled during production (due to possible attack surface)
   - For the sake of the technical review, they will be enabled
   - Folders that must be removed during production:
     - Sample files
     - Test files
-  - Remove any Unused HTML,CSS Files
+  - Remove any unused HTML, JavaScript, and CSS Files

 ---